WRBH Fundraiser: Saint Lucy Medal Package

 A silver necklace for easy wearing

-Soft felt pouches for safely storing your medallion
+Soft felt pouch for safely storing your medallion

 An imported Italian prayer card

-A local lawyer Rob Clemenz is the creator and founder of SaintsforSinners, a company he began in an effort to help others find comfort through reading about the lives of old age saints and their inspirational stories.
-His medals are worn by people of all religious denominations, including scores of national and local musicians, actors, comedians, and celebrity chefs, such as Paula Deen, many of whom are featured on the SaintsforSinners website http://www.SaintsforSinners.com.
+Local lawyer Rob Clemenz is the creator and founder of SaintsforSinners, a company he began in an effort to help others find comfort through reading about the lives of old age saints and their inspirational stories.
+His medals are worn by people of all religious denominations, including scores of national and local musicians, actors, comedians, and celebrity chefs, many of whom are featured on the www.SaintsforSinners.com.

 WRBH would like to thank Rob and SaintsforSinners for working with us to help raise needed funds.
 We would also like to extend a special thanks to local photographer Zander White for providing the image of Saint Lucy that is now featured on our website.
 You can learn more about Zander and his photography by visiting www.ZanderWhite.net.